Become a Program Evaluator

 Program Evaluator Candidate Training consists of three separate steps, which are completed March through June:

-The online portion of Program Evaluator Candidate Training typically takes 12–20 hours and includes 3 end-of-module quizzes.
+The online portion of Program Evaluator Candidate Training typically takes 12–20 hours and includes three end-of-module quizzes.
 It covers:

 - the role of the Program Evaluator